Abdullah Jamal

 Weather-Augmented Heating Demand Estimation

-Work on weather-normalized analysis, multivariate weather features, heating demand estimation, outdoor temperature sensitivity, and robust energy analysis methods.
-This direction investigates how weather information can improve estimation accuracy and make heating-related demand easier to compare across time periods.
+Work on weather-normalized analysis, multivariate weather features, heating demand estimation, outdoor temperature sensitivity, and robust building energy analysis methods.

 03